collector-bank/security-authentication-samples/readme.md

 Danish NemID | urn:collectorbank:ac:method:nemid | ddMMyy-ssss | da, en | da |

  where d = day, M = month, y = year, C = century sign (+ or - or A), z = serial number, Q = control digit, s = sequence number
-### UI Locales and authentication methods
+### UI locales and authentication methods
-The UI local used is based on the UI Locales specified in authentication request and the UI Locales that the authentication method supports.
+The UI locale used is based on the UI locales specified in authentication request and the UI locales that the authentication method supports.

-If UI Locales is specified in the authentication request then the first local in the list that are supported by the authentication method will be used.
+If UI locales is specified in the authentication request then the first locale in the list that are supported by the authentication method will be used.

-If no UI Locales is supported, the end user will see a screen where they can choose the locale they want to use.
+If no UI locales is supported, the end user will see a screen where they can choose the locale they want to use.

-If UI Locales is not specified in the authentication, the default UI locales for the authentication request will be used.
+If UI locales is not specified in the authentication, the default UI locale for the authentication request will be used.

-Authentication method (acr value) | Supporeted UI Locales | Default UI Locales
+Authentication method (acr value) | Supporeted UI locales | Default UI locales

 ---